TheFuzzy/node-ssml/README.md

 The text string can also be described by the `text` parameter.

-`intepretAs` can also be specified as an additional parameter, but will encapsulate the text-output into a `say-as` element.
-More parameters can be specified for the `say-as` element, only *if* `intepretAs` is used:
+`interpretAs` can also be specified as an additional parameter, but will encapsulate the text-output into a `say-as` element.
+More parameters can be specified for the `say-as` element, only *if* `interpretAs` is used:

 * `format`
 * `detail`